Ninth and Tenth Grade Writing Standards

 Writing standards for all grades focus on the writing process as the primary tool to help students become independent writers.
 In grades 9 and 10, students are expected to use each phase of the process as follows:

-- Prewriting: Students in 9th and 10th grades use prewriting strategies to generate ideas, develop voice, and plan their writing.
+- Prewriting: 9th and 10th graders use prewriting strategies to generate ideas, develop voice, and plan their writing.
 Students generate ideas from multiple sources (e.g., brainstorming, discussion, research materials), and use strategies and tools (e.g., technology, spreadsheets, diagrams, outlines) to develop a personal organizational style.
 Students make a plan for writing that addresses purpose, audience, controlling idea, logical sequence, and a timeframe for completion.

-- Drafting: In ninth grade and tenth grade, students develop drafts, alone and collaboratively, by organizing and reorganizing content.
+- Drafting: Typical 9th grade curriculum will expect students to develop drafts, alone and collaboratively, by organizing and reorganizing content.
 Drafts establish a controlling thesis that conveys a clear and distinctive perspective on the subject and employ a logical organizational pattern with substantial and relevant supporting details.
 In ninth and tenth grades, students are expected to maintain a consistent tone and focus and use precise language, action verbs, sensory details, appropriate modifiers, and the active rather than the passive voice.
 Students analyze the language techniques of professional authors, (e.g., figurative language, denotation, connotation), to establish a personal style, demonstrating a command of language with confidence of expression.

 - Revising: In 9th grade and 10th grade, students revise selected drafts by improving the logic and coherence of the organization and controlling perspective, and developing meaningful relationships among ideas.
 Other revision techniques used by ninth- and tenth-graders include checking the accuracy of supporting details, (e.g., facts, statistics, expert opinions, definitions) and working on the precision of word choice, voice, and tone to suit the occasion, audience, and purpose.